udacity/didi-competition/tracklets/README.md

     python evaluate_tracklets.py predicted_tracklet.xml ground_truth_tracklet.xml -o /output/metrics

+If evaluating multiple tracklet XML files together is desired, use folder paths instead of file paths for the arguments.
+The base filename for each ground-truth and predicted tracklet must match and have an '.xml' extension.

+For example, in the command below,

+    python evaluate_tracklets.py predicted_folder/ ground_truth_folder/ -o /output/metrics

+If 'ground_truth_folder/' contains bmw.xml and ford.xml, the same file names should exist in 'predicted_folder/'

+The index inclusion/exclusion (-f, -e) arguments that are used for filtering specific frame indices or performing public/private score splits must also be specified in filename or folder form, matching the form used for the prediction/gt.
+Use '.csv' as the extension and match the ground/truth prediced basenames in the multi-file case.

 If you don't want metrics output as csv files omit the -o argument.

 ## Metrics and Scoring